 If I showed a picture of Veronika Heilbrunner to my best friend and I dared to say I love her style, Nira would go on a rant against me right away.
 I’d probably attempt to fight back, but ya know, I can’t beat a Spanish red-haired with a temper.

 My best friend doesn’t live in Berlin and she wouldn’t see the point in wearing red track pants.
 For now.
 She’ll probably see it in two years.

+At the end of the day I wouldn’t really mind anyways.
 At the end of the day I would go back to Hey Woman and feed my wishlist.